fatemaquaid987/CateringServiceApplication/README.md

 ### Owner
 Owner can login with the username "owner" and password "pass" which is hardcoded for ease.
 Once logged in, the Owner will be presented with a link to create new staff accounts, and a list of all scheduled events.
-For each event, the Staff members signed up to work that event will be listed.
+For each event, the Staff members signed up to work for that event will be listed.
 If no events are scheduled, a message will be displayed informing the Owner of this.
 If any scheduled event has no staff signed up to work, a message will be displayed informing the Owner of this.